Get the whitepaper that explains how GenAI is redefining data security and why security leaders need to pay attention.

 Risky employee behavior: Breaches don’t always stem from attackers.
 Far too often, employees are exposing company data to risk and loss — via wrong entitlements, risky sharing, inappropriate permissions or unauthorized access.

-• Identify the exact location or system where the breach occurred
+• Identify the exact system or repository where the breach originated

 Benefits of a data-centric post-breach investigation